 In essence, MRI measures the water content (or fluid characteristics) of different tissues, which is processed by the computer to create a black and white image.
 The image is highly detailed and can show even the smallest abnormality.
 A very high spatial resolution and the ability to distinguish soft tissues are the main advantages of MRI.
 However, sometimes insufficient contrast is observed, and the use of contrast agents is of great assistance in many applications of MRI helping radiologists to make a more precise diagnosis.

 The most commonly used compounds for contrast enhancement contain gadolinium, which has magnetic properties.
 Such MRI contrast agents shorten the relaxation times of nuclei within body tissues following oral or intravenous administration.
-In MRI scanners, sections of the body are exposed to a very strong magnetic field causing primarily the hydrogen nuclei (“spins”) of water in tissues to be polarized in the direction of the magnetic field.
-Contrast agent may be injected into your bloodstream to enhance certain tissues.
-It circulates through the blood stream and is absorbed in certain tissues, which then stand out on the scan.
+In MRI scanners, sections of the body are exposed to a very strong magnetic field causing primarily the hydrogen nuclei ("spins") of water in tissues to be polarized in the direction of the magnetic field.
+The contrast agent may be injected into your bloodstream to enhance certain tissues.
+It circulates through the bloodstream and is absorbed in certain tissues, which then stand out on the scan.

 Gadolinium contrast agent consists of complex molecules, arrangements of atoms held together by chemical bonds.
 The chemical bonds are made between a gadolinium ion and a carrier molecule (a chelating agent).
 A chelating agent prevents the toxicity of gadolinium while maintaining its contrast properties.